Biomass

 California 11%

-of total biofuels consumed in the US
+of biogas consumed in the U.S. (just for electricity)

 Highest Penetration

-California 6%
+Vermont 6%

 of state’s electricity generation capacity is biogas